 What You Need to Know About Coronavirus (COVID-19)

-Not everyone initially presents with fever.
+Not everyone initially experienced a fever.
 According to the NYSDOH, in a conference call on 2/11/20, 44% of people presented initially with fever but ultimately – throughout the course of the disease – 90% of the people had fever.

 Who is at Higher Risk?